-But while you have to deal with a timid, skittish creature, you can make him feel safe and friendly, or else no one would keep mice as pets.
-Over the years, I've found the following techniques, and employing them on a regular basis will help get your pet accustomed to viewing you as a friendly, but gigantic, provider.
+While you have to deal with a timid, skittish creature, you can make him feel safe and friendly, otherwise no one would keep mice as pets.
+Over the years, I've discovered the following techniques.
+Employing them on a regular basis will help get your pet accustomed to viewing you as its friendly, gigantic provider.

-Give them something nice that smells like you
+- Give them something comfortable that smells like you.

 This method takes advantage of two instincts your mouse possesses: a fondness for warm, dark places and sensing the world through smell instead of sight.
 Mice don't have great eyesight, so they rely on their nose to orient them.
 While you (hopefully) can't detect your odor or that of the people around you, mice find it a distinguishing feature and identify who you are.

 So when you first bring him home, don't put anything in the cage they can hide in (except a toilet paper tube...I'll get to that later).
 Cut the toes off an old sock and wear it around your wrist for a day or two, then give it to the mouse.
 Without boxes, nooks, or tunnels, the sock will be the best material for a nest.
 He'll either crawl inside it or under it to feel safe, and he'll use it as a nest when he sleeps.